 - The defense counsel’s opening : The defense attorneys, who work for the trucking company, reply that they are not convinced that the accident was even their driver’s fault, but regardless, they think the $250,000 is entirely too high.
 They are willing to offer $75,000 to avoid trial and settle.

 - The mediation truly begins : After hearing from both sides, the mediator goes back and forth into the conference rooms where the parties are to offer suggestions to each side.
 He tells the defendants that, from the evidence he has seen, there is really no chance that the driver wasn’t the cause of the accident.
 Furthermore, he has seen cases like this cost trucking companies huge amounts of money.
 The defendants confer with their lawyers and make a higher settlement offer.
 The mediator returns to the plaintiffs with the higher settlement offer and likewise nudges them towards compromise by saying that, while the case is a good one, settling now avoids the pain of trial and potential loss.

 What If Mediation Fails?

-If the parties cannot come to an agreement to settle, then the case goes on.
-The mediator declares an “impasse” and it’s left to the trial court to decide.
-Sometimes cases settle after mediation “fails” because the ball at least got rolling on coming together.
-Mediation is a great way to try to get a case resolved, but if it doesn’t work, it’s not the end of the world.
+If the parties cannot come to an agreement to settle during mediation, then the case goes on.
+The mediator declares an “impasse” and it’s often left to the trial court to decide.
+Sometimes cases settle even after mediation “fails” because the process at least got the ball rolling on coming together.
+Mediation is a great way to attempt to get a case resolved, but if it doesn’t work, it’s not the end of the world.

 The experienced truck accident attorneys at Grossman Law Offices have spent countless hours at mediation and know how to negotiate a good settlement for you and your loved ones.
 During this process, you will have the benefit of seasoned legal minds to advise you of what is and is not a good settlement.
 You don’t have to feel alone in this process.
 We’re here to help.
 (855) 326-0000 (toll free).